ecos-wtf/website/_posts/2021-03-14-ecos-shellcoding.md

 ---
 layout: post
-title: Broadcom eCOS | Building Custom Shellcode
+title: Broadcom eCos | Building Custom Shellcode
-description: In this article I’ll explain how to craft shellcode that you can deliver as a second stage to a victim eCOS device.
+description: In this article I’ll explain how to craft shellcode that you can deliver as a second stage to a victim eCos device.
 author: qkaiser
-summary: In this article I’ll explain how to craft shellcode that you can deliver as a second stage to a victim eCOS device.
-I’m specifically covering the Broadcom variant of eCOS here.
+summary: In this article I’ll explain how to craft shellcode that you can deliver as a second stage to a victim eCos device.
+I’m specifically covering the Broadcom variant of eCos here.
 image: /assets/bcm_shellcode_r2.jpg
 date: 2021-03-14 09:00:00
 tags: [ecos, shellcode, exploit, broadcom]